 When you are in control of your goals, needs, wants, and everything else, you learn how to prioritize things.
 You have the capability to take charge of a big chunk of your life.
 A sound mind will aid you in making big decisions.

 We all have different shoes to fill every single day as sisters, best friends, colleagues, aunts, girlfriends, and love-struck (or not) wives.
 In all these roles we often find ourselves nurturing others and putting their needs and interests first.
-With all the relationships we tend to each day it is quite easy to forget about our own needs and wants but remember that nobody knows you better than yourself!
+With all the relationships we tend to each day it’s easy to forget about our own needs and wants but remember that nobody knows you better than yourself!
 It’s when you are fulfilled and satisfied that you bring the best of you to this game that we call life.
 So stop making excuses and put yourself first, you deserve it!

 Do you make sure to love yourself?
 How do you do it?